nickdelgrosso/RomanNumeralKata-Replit/README.md

 ## Goal: Convert Arabic Numerals to Roman Numerals

-Using Test-Driven Development, write the function **to_roman()**, which takes a positive integer and returns a string that is the roman numeral representation of that integer, according to the following chart:
+Using Test-Driven Development, write the function **rom_roman()**, which takes a string that represents a roman numeral and returns the positive integer translation of that roman numeral, according to the following chart:

 ![Roman Numerals Chart](https://www.exceltemplates.org/wp-content/uploads/2016/05/Roman-Numerals.jpeg)